eggsontoast1672/chess960/README.md

 ## Compiling

 Chess960 is written in pure C using the SDL2 library for graphics.
-In order to compile the program, you need a C compiler, the SDL2 development files, `pkg-config` (sorry Windows users), and `CMake`.
+In order to compile the program, you need a C compiler, the SDL2 development files, the SDL2-image development files, `pkg-config` (sorry Windows users), and `CMake`.

 One quick note about the `run.sh` script: it will check to see whether or not a file called `compile_command.json` exists in a directory called `build`, and if